 Misdirection, Unfair Comparisons, Unsubstantiated Claims, and Other Half-truths

 Greenwashing can commonly fall under this category if companies are partially telling the truth but misrepresenting some part of it to make their company appear greener.
 This can range from over-emphasizing the impact of a green initiative to using more natural-looking packaging to come off as more environmentally friendly.

 Example: ClientEarth, BP, and the “Possibilities Everywhere” and the “Keep Advancing” Campaigns

 ClientEarth filed a complaint in 2019 against BP, alleging that BP’s “Keep Advancing” and “Possibilities Everywhere” campaigns misled the public about BP’s environmental impact.
 ClientEarth filed a complaint against BP with the UK National Contact Point for the OECD Guidelines for Multinational Enterprises (UK NCP).
-ClientEarth alleged that it gave a false impression of the scale of BP’s renewable and low-carbon energy.
+ClientEarth alleged that it gave a false impression of BP’s renewable and low-carbon energy scale.

 Although there was no official ruling on the complaint, this is one example of the importance of substantiating claims with data.

 Companies shouldn’t make claims or targets that fall apart under scrutiny.
 Instead, they should be able to back up claims with the specifics of how they made them and how they plan to reach their targets.

 Example: Ryanair’s Claims as “Europe’s Lowest Emission Airline”